Harvard Six Cities study: Impact

-Following the publication of the Six Cities and ACS studies, there were new calls for tougher pollution standards in the United States and The American Lung Association ultimately sued the US Environmental Protection Agency to bring that about.
-As a result, in 1997, the EPA introduced National Ambient Air Quality Standards (NAAQS) with new limits on particulates.
+Following the publication of the Six Cities and ACS studies, there were new calls for tougher pollution standards in the United States, and The American Lung Association ultimately sued the US Environmental Protection Agency to bring that about.
+As a result, in 1997, the EPA introduced the National Ambient Air Quality Standards (NAAQS) with new limits on particulates.
 This, in turn, prompted pushback from industry groups and various legal challenges, including a request to release data from the original studies for scrutiny by third parties.
-Medical confidentiality agreements prevented this, so, as a compromise, the studies were independently reanalyzed by Daniel Krewski, Richard Burnett, and colleagues on behalf of the Health Effects Institute, which used different statistical methods but essentially confirmed the original findings.
+Medical confidentiality agreements prevented this, so, as a compromise, the studies were independently re-analyzed by Daniel Krewski, Richard Burnett, and colleagues on behalf of the Health Effects Institute, which used different statistical methods but essentially confirmed the original findings.

 The legal challenges were eventually settled by a Supreme Court ruling on February 27, 2001 (Whitman v.
 American Trucking Associations, S.Ct.
 No. 99-1257) that unanimously sided with the EPA.
 Since then, largely as a result of the initial Six Cities and ACS studies, and the follow-up research they inspired, air quality standards and guidelines for particulate pollution have been introduced throughout the world - potentially saving many millions of lives.
 According to air pollution scientist Gary Fuller: "It is hard to overstate the impact of the Six Cities study on global health... the results still offer the best estimate for how much our lives are shortened by the particle pollution that we breathe."